JRiggles/Lospec-Palette-Importer/README.md

 It is intended to run on Aseprite version 1.3.7 or later and requires API version 28 (as long as you have the latest version of Aseprite, you should be fine!)

 ## Permissions
-When you run this plugin for the first time, you'll be aked to grant some .
+When you run this plugin for the first time, you'll be aked to grant some permissions.
 This extension uses `curl` under the hood to get data from Lospec and will need your permission to execute that command.

 When prompted, select the "Give full trust to this script" checkbox and then click "Give Script Full Access":